pawan495/Challenge-redex/regextutorial.md

 ### Quantifiers

 In this example, we used `+` to communicate there is another sequence to be matched as a greedy quantifier.
-We also used `{2,6}` as another greedy quantifer to specify the input should be a minimum of 2 characrtors to a maximum of 6 characters.
+We also used `{2,6}` as another greedy quantifiers to specify the input should be a minimum of 2 characters to a maximum of 6 characters.

 ### Character Classes

-In this regular expression, the charactor class `/d` is used which in Javasctipt classifies the use of any digit from 0 to 9.
+In this regular expression, the character class `/d` is used which in Javascript classifies the use of any digit from 0 to 9.

 ### Grouping and Capturing